Criminal History Guidelines

 Application for Criminal History Determination

 This application is for non-licensed use ONLY.
+If you are needing a criminal history determination for multiple license types, you will need to complete a separate application for each.
 Do not use when applying for or renewing a license.

 Some licensing laws prohibit certain criminal history.
 You may submit this application at any time BEFORE applying for a license (even before completing any training or education for the license).